Holly-Horwood/holiday_helper/README.md

 ---

+Install the Heroku CLI
+Download and install the Heroku CLI.

+If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.

+$ heroku login
+Create a new Git repository
+Initialize a git repository in a new or existing directory

+$ cd my-project/
+$ git init
+$ heroku git:remote -a nz-holiday-helper
+Deploy your application
+Commit your code to the repository and deploy it to Heroku using Git.

+$ git add .
+$ git commit -am "make it better"
+$ git push heroku master
+Existing Git repository
+For existing repositories, simply add the heroku remote

+$ heroku git:remote -a nz-holiday-helper

 ##### User Story

 As a user on the website I want the ability to find accommodation at DOC sites around New Zealand.
 End user goal: Find a place to stay End business goal: Make finding accommodation easier Acceptance criteria: * Available to anyone travelling or holidaying in New Zealand.